 The final requirement for the PhD is the Graduate Board Oral Examination, at which you defend your thesis orally before a faculty committee consisting of three faculty members of the Department of Psychological and Brain Sciences and at least two members of the Hopkins faculty outside the department.
 Typically, the committee involved in your Thesis Plan will also serve on the Final Oral Exam/Dissertation Defense committee, as selected by your advisor and approved by the Department Chair and Graduate Board.

 Teaching requirements are fulfilled by graduate students serving as teaching assistants to members of the department’s faculty, in courses taught in the School of Arts and Sciences.
-All graduate students are expected to TA a total of four semesters, beginning in the second semester of the first year.
+All graduate students are expected to TA a total of four semesters, beginning in the first semester of the second year.
 A committee composed of graduate student representatives participates each semester in the selection of teaching assignments, in addition to the Department Chair, Director of Graduate Studies, Department Administrator, and Academic Program Coordinator.

 Advanced students may apply for a Dean’s Teaching Fellowship.
 This prestigious fellowship provides graduate students an opportunity to grow both as educators and scholars by allowing them to propose, design, and offer an undergraduate seminar course.